aatluri/DjangoRestAPITemplate/README.md

 All our python code is executed by the uWSGI server.
 The database is the PostGres database
-The static files like css, html, images etc.. are executed by the nginx web server.
+The static files like css, html, images etc.. are executed by a web server.
+We use nginx.
-We also have a proxy service which is used to route user requests based on what the request needs.
+We have a proxy service which is used to route user requests based on what the request needs.
 If its a request for a static file, then its routed to the ngix server.
 If its any other request then its routed to the uwsgi server.

 Now if you look in the docker-compose-deploy.yml file, you will see three services.